-- One-time $1,500 study abroad award for Eligible Fall 2011 Admits only, who have a National Merit Finalist, National Hispanic or National Achievement Tuition Award.
-The tuition award may not be used while abroad, but may be deferred.
+- One-time $1,500 study abroad award for eligible students admitted Fall 2011 or later, who have a National Merit Finalist, National Hispanic or National Achievement Tuition Award.
+The tuition award may not be used while abroad, but will be deferred.
 Review the Terms and Conditions for details on deferments at the UA Scholarships website.

 - Flinn Foundation Scholars

 - Some private non-UA scholarships (consult with donors)

 Scholarship Universe is a UA developed web database that automatically lists all scholarships that you are eligible for based on a profile that you submit.
 This is a great tool in general to find scholarships for your university education, but also to find specific scholarships for studying abroad.

 Contact the Office of Scholarships and Financial Aid with questions at 520-621-1858 or firstname.lastname@example.org.